 Melissa A. Smith

-Prior to joining the Laboratory, Smith worked at IBM Microelectronics, where she worked in process development for epitaxial thin films.
-While at IBM, she developed processes for the embedded DRAM at the 14-nm technology node, Silicon Germanium on Insulator (SGOI) substrates, and developed Fault Defection and Classification models for process control.
+Prior to joining the Laboratory, Smith worked at IBM Microelectronics, where she developed processes for epitaxial thin films for the 14 nm CMOS technology node.
 She has additional industry experience in materials testing, characterization, and processing through internships at Deere & Company, 3M, and Xerox Corporation.

-Smith received her PhD degree in materials science and engineering from the Massachusetts Institute of Technology and her BS degree in materials science and engineering from the University of Illinois at Urbana-Champaign.
+Smith received her PhD degree in materials science and engineering from MIT and her BS degree in materials science and engineering from the University of Illinois at Urbana-Champaign.